Jurajzovinec/Surf-Shaper/README.md

 ![](SurfOnShape.png)

 ## What about frontend ?
 Frontend of this application is based on Reactjs framework.
-3D world is mostly built on react-three-fiber library from Paul Henschell.
+3D world is mostly built on react-three-fiber library by Paul Henschell.
 User can compare and configure three models at the same time.

 ![](Frontend.png)